alan-turing-institute/scivision/docs/user_guide.md

 4. Running the model on the data, performing simple model inference `model.predict(<loaded data>)`

-If you counted just 4 lines of code there, well spotted!
-The fifth would be `default_catalog.compatible_models(<dataset name>)` which works in the same way as `compatible_datasources`, just reversed.
-See :ref:`api-docs` for more details.

 .. _catalog-section:

 📖 Catalog of models and datasets